 They can also help you with the following:

-- Discuss your rent and service charge account
+- Discuss your service charge account

 - Get advice on benefits you may be entitled to

 - Get access to independent, free organisations that can give you budgeting and debt advice.

 Find out about the process of extending your lease and the costs involved by clicking here and reading a step-by-step guide.

 If you live on a retirement scheme that has a Scheme Manager and you're planning on selling your home, please speak to your Scheme Manager to let them know that you're looking to sell and they'll give you guidance notes which provide useful information on the selling process and help with placing your property on the market.

 If you live on a scheme without a Scheme Manager, please email email@example.com confirming your details and a member of the Sales Team will arrange for you to receive a copy of the guidance notes and selling information.